-In most cases, if you earn interest or dividends, you have to report these amounts as income to the Canada Revenue Agency.
+If you earn interest, capital gains, or dividends income, you have to report these amounts as investment income to the Canada Revenue Agency.
 However, there are exceptions, and understanding these exceptions and how to use them to your advantage can help you lower your tax burden.

-If you earn interest from a bank account, a term deposit, a guaranteed investment certificate or a similar type of investment, it is taxable.
+If you earn interest from a bank account, a term deposit, a guaranteed investment certificate, or a similar type of investment, it’s taxable.

-Similarly, interest earned on Canada savings bonds, treasury bills, life insurance policies, foreign interest, and dividends is also taxable.
+Similarly, interest earned on Canada savings bonds, treasury bills, life insurance policies, foreign interest.
 Finally, if you received interest on a tax refund from the CRA, you also have to report this as income.

 Contributions you make to your RRSP are not taxed and neither is interest earned from these savings plans.
 However, when you begin making withdrawals from your RRSP, these withdrawals are considered taxable income.

 If you earn interest on or take dividends from a Tax-Free Savings Account, this interest is not taxed.
 In fact, it isn’t even subjected to tax when you withdraw the funds.

 However, over the past few years, the CRA has looked closely at investors who are amassing significant amounts — six figures or more — in their TFSAs.
 Although the funds are meant to be tax-free, the CRA has begun to take the stand that the money is essentially employment income if the account holders are spending large amounts of time making trades and boosting their earnings.

 Taxes on the Investments in Your Child’s Name